lusmoura/An-online-store---Trabalho-Web/README.md

 ## Problems

 * Some inconsistencies were noticed when  implementing the Figma mockup, for example, we had the CEP value in the profile, but we dind't ask for it in the sign up page.
 Because of that, some changes were made in order to have a better final product even if that meant not following the exact original plan.

+* Since it is not trivial to store images in MongoDB, we opted for storing the image assets on the client side (along with the source code) and serving it statically to the browser.
+Since the browser performs caching, it shouldn't affect performance, but we acknowledge that this is not preferable.

 ## Comments